Bagh e Mehtab

 Bagh I Mehtab (literally: Garden of Mehtab) is located in Srinagar, Jammu and Kashmir, India, about 7 km away from city centre, Lal Chowk.
 The area is primarily a residential area with a government housing colony and many private colonies.

-The settled population is majorly Sunni Muslim, immigrated from different parts of Kashmir valley.
+The settled population is majorly Sunni Muslim, emigrated from different parts of Kashmir valley.

 Location

 The area is located on the banks of the river Doodganga (literally: The Ganges of Milk), which has its source in the upper reaches of Yusmarg.

 The locality comes on the Chadoora – Charari Sharief – Yusmarg highway.

 The Banihal–Baramula DEMU railway line passes through the railway bridge ending at Bagh e Mehtab periphery.
-The tiny bridge adjacent to it, is the link for commuters to Rawalpora and Gulzarpora,saving them five to six kilometers of distance.
+The tiny bridge adjacent to it, is the link for commuters to Rawalpora and Gulzarpora, saving them five to six kilometers of distance.